International Patent Filing Via Patent Co-Operation Treaty (PCT)

 PCT being an international regime to protect inventions by granting patents, it has some rules and procedure of its own for doing so.
-Among them some are mandatory (such as filing of the application, international search, international publication and national phase) and some are optional (such as supplementary international search and international preliminary examination).
-When the applicant files the PCT application at the regional patent office or directly at international authority, the application is examined by the ISA (International Search Authority) whether its patentable or not and published in international journals so that whole world will know about the invention and oppositions can be filed from all over world.
+Among them, some are mandatory (such as filing of the application, international search, international publication, and national phase) and some are optional (such as supplementary international search and international preliminary examination).
+When the applicant files the PCT application at the regional patent office or directly at an international authority, the application is examined by the ISA (International Search Authority) whether it’s patentable or not and published in international journals so that the whole world will know about the invention and oppositions can be filed from all over the world.

 International Search: An “International Searching Authority” (ISA) (one of the world’s major patent Offices) identifies the published patent documents and technical literature (“prior art”) which may have an influence on whether your invention is patentable, and establishes a written opinion on your invention’s potential patentability.
-This has to be published with in 16 months from the filing the application at home country.
+This has to be published within 16 months from filing the application in the home country.

-International Publication: As soon as possible after the expiration of 18 months from the earliest filing date, the international application comes into public domain.
-This has to be published within 18 months from the filing the application at home country.
+International Publication: As soon as possible after the expiration of 18 months from the earliest filing date, the international application comes into the public domain.
+This has to be published within 18 months from filing the application in the home country.

-Supplementary International Search (optional): A second ISA identifies, at your request, published documents which may not have been found by the first ISA which carried out the main search because of the diversity of prior art in different languages and different technical fields.
-This has to be published within 22 months from the filing the application at home country.
+Supplementary International Search (optional): A second ISA identifies, at your request, published documents that may not have been found by the first ISA which carried out the main search because of the diversity of prior art in different languages and different technical fields.
+This has to be published within 22 months from filing the application in the home country.

 International Preliminary Examination (optional): One of the ISAs at your request, carries out an additional patentability analysis, usually on an amended version of your application.
-This has to be published within 28 months from the filing the application at home country.
+This has to be published within 28 months from filing the application in the home country.